Reg Revans: Early life

 He was born at Portsmouth, where his father was a marine surveyor.
 As a boy he saw his father receive a visit from seaman's representatives after the wreck of the RMS Titanic.
 He recollected attending the memorial service for Florence Nightingale with his mother in 1910.

 In the late 1920s he was a doctoral student in astrophysics at the University of Cambridge.
-A Commonwealth Scholarship in 1930 took him to study astrophysics and astronomy at the University of Michigan, and on his return to Cambridge as a fellow to Emmanuel he worked at the Cavendish Laboratory under Lord Rutherford and Sir J. J. Thomson.
+A Commonwealth Scholarship in 1930 took him to study astrophysics and astronomy at the University of Michigan, and on his return to Cambridge as a fellow at Emmanuel College he worked at the Cavendish Laboratory under Lord Rutherford and Sir J. J. Thomson.
 There were five Nobel prizewinners in the department, but Revans found them humble enough to share their puzzlements and to listen, rather than claiming to know and be able to instruct.
 Revans always remembered Albert Einstein saying to him: "If you think you understand a problem, make sure you are not deceiving yourself."
 It was here that Revans began to develop his thinking on the role of 'non-expert' in problem solving, distinguishing between knowledge and wisdom in so doing.

 He moved into education to become assistant education officer for Essex (1935–1945) and then director of education for the National Coal Board from 1945 to 1950.